google/autocxx/book/src/building.md

 }
 ```

-# Configuring the build - if you're not using cargo
+## Building - if you're not using cargo

 See the `autocxx-gen` crate.
 You'll need to: